telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_from_sources.md

 [Top](#top)

 ###<a name="section4.4"></a>Known issues
 It may happen while compiling either `cygnus-common` either `cygnus-ngsi` the Maven JVM has not enough memory.
-This can be chaged as detailed at the [Maven official documentation](https://cwiki.apache.org/confluence/display/MAVEN/OutOfMemoryError):
+This can be changed as detailed at the [Maven official documentation](https://cwiki.apache.org/confluence/display/MAVEN/OutOfMemoryError):

     $ export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=128m"